BAE Systems agrees pricing on Saudi Eurofighter deal

 CASH CONCERNS

-BAE had continued Eurofighter deliveries to Saudi during the negotiations, prompting investor concern over rising amounts of cash being committed to the programme without being able to book profits.
-It also suffered a blow in December, when United Arab Emirates withdrew from talks over a potential $9.8 billion (5.8 billion pounds) deal to buy 60 jets.
+BAE had continued Eurofighter deliveries to Saudi during the negotiations, prompting investor concern over rising amounts of cash being committed to the program without being able to book profits.
+It also suffered a blow in December, when United Arab Emirates withdrew from talks over a potential $9.8 billion deal to buy 60 jets.

 Wednesday's announcement, however, removes much of the uncertainty for BAE, which said it will start receiving cash from the Salam deal in the first-half of this year.